 Car Insurance May Cover Lost Wages

 Car insurance may be one viable option for recovering your lost wages.
 Before submitting your claim to the insurance company, you need to clearly establish liability and you must know what is covered under the terms of the policy.
-There are several types of coverage that can be used to collect lost wages.
+A law firm with dedicated accident attorneys can help you make sure you’re ready.
+There are several types of coverage that can be used to collect lost income due to missed work.